 A typical session might be structured like this:

 Although it might sound quite dry it's all a lot more fun than it might sound!
 The priority at all times at is to make the student as good a musician as possible.
 This is key to deriving the maximum enjoyment, confidence and long term pleasure from the guitar.
 Quality guitar lessons are not just about learning the guitar but also about developing the skills required to be a musician.
-This is why so much emphasis is placed upon practical skills such as ear training and a working knowledge of harmony.
+This is why so much emphasis is placed upon practical skills such as ear training, time feel and a working knowledge of harmony.

 It doesn't matter how old (or young) you are either.
 Adult improvers have become something of a speciality for the Leeds Guitar Studio and we are constantly proving that it's never too late.